These days more people are asking us “how can I make my dog less anxious,…

 PRO TIP: Remember to always dry your dog’s paws thoroughly after cleaning to prevent any skin irritation or infections.

-And while you might not do this after every walk, professional grooming can be a real help by keeping the coat in good condition.
+And while you might not do this after every walk, a thorough bath and brushing (or even a visit to the spa!)can be a real help by keeping the coat in good condition.
 The less excess hair, fur, matting or tangles there are, the happier your dog will be, and the easier it is to swipe that mud away!

 What’s the best way to brush?